Particular/NServiceBus/readme.txt

 Iesi.Collections binaries are merged into NServiceBus allowed under the license terms found here:

-Copyright © 2002-2004 by Aidant Systems, Inc., and by Jason Smith.
+Copyright ï¿½ 2002-2004 by Aidant Systems, Inc., and by Jason Smith.

 Copied from http://www.codeproject.com/csharp/sets.asp#xx703510xx that was posted by JasonSmith 12:13 2 Jan '04